 Are There Captive Monkeys in Hawaii?

-Hawaii is home to a variety of wildlife, including several species of monkeys.
+Hawaii is home to a variety of wildlife, including several invasive species of monkeys.
 While wild monkey populations are not native to the Hawaiian Islands, there are captive monkeys living in zoos and sanctuaries across the state.

-Zoos and Sanctuaries with Captive Monkeys in Hawaii:
+Honolulu Zoo and Sanctuaries with Captive Monkeys in Hawaii:

 There are numerous facilities that house captive monkeys throughout Hawaii.
 The Honolulu Zoo is home to several species of primates, including macaques, gibbons, capuchins, and spider monkeys.
 Additionally, many animal sanctuaries on the islands provide refuge for rescued or retired primates from around the world.
 These include Monkey Jungle Sanctuary in Maui and Big Island Primate Sanctuary near Hilo.